 For further advice on developing your emergency action plan, see the emergency management section of the Australian government’s business information website.
-You can access that site by clicking here.

 This blog article contains numerous valuable recommendations for preparing and preventing grease fires.
 However this is not exhaustive list.
 For more information on controlling grease fires and commercial kitchen safety see your state’s emergency services website.

 A number of these fire-preparation techniques were originally sourced from a recent article on the International Kitchen Exhaust Cleaning Association (IKECA) website.